vivek1120/TypingSpeedTest/README.md

 ## How to Use

-1. Make sure you have Python installed on your system.
+1. Make sure you have Python3 installed on your system.
-2. Run the script using the command `python speed_typing_test.py`.
+2. Run the script using the command `python3 speed_typing_test.py`.
 3. Follow the on-screen instructions.

 ## Instructions